Updated: June 2021

 Juliet Morrison, a virologist at the University of California, Riverside, explained to the New York Times: “Any test with a cycle threshold above 35 is too sensitive.
 I’m shocked that people would think that 40 could represent a positive.
 A more reasonable cutoff would be 30 to 35.”
 According to the New York Times, up to 90% of positive tests at a cycle threshold of 40 would be negative at a ct of 30.

 Why do labs use such high ct values?
-From a lab perspective, it is safer to produce a “false positive” result that puts a healthy, non-infectious person into quarantine, than to produce a “false negative” result and be responsible if someone infects his or her grandmother.
+From a lab perspective, it is safer to produce a “false positive” result that puts a healthy, non-infectious person into quarantine, than to produce a “false negative” result and be responsible if someone infects their grandmother.

 However, a negative result at a cycle threshold above 35 still does not exclude a covid infection, as a false negative result may arise if the sample is taken improperly or too early.
 More recently, US researchers found that single-gene tests were false-negative due to new virus mutations.